External morphology of Lepidoptera: Antennae

 Antennae are prominent paired appendages that project forwards between the animal's eyes and consist of a number of segments.
 In the case of butterflies, their length varies from half the length of the forewing to three-quarters of the length of the forewing.
 The antennae of butterflies are either slender and knobbed at the tip and, in the case of the Hesperiidae, are hooked at the tip.
-In some butterfly genera such as Libythea and Taractrothera the knob is hollowed underneath.
+In some butterfly genera such as Libythea and Taractrocera the knob is hollowed underneath.
 Moth antennae are either filiform (thread like), unipectinate (comb like), bipectinate (feather like), hooked, clubbed, or thickened.
 Bombyx mandarina is an example with bipectinate antennae.
 Some moths have knobbed antennae akin to those of butterflies, such as the family Castniidae.

 Antennae are the primary organs of olfaction (smell) in Lepidoptera.
 The antenna surface is covered with large numbers of olfactory scales, hairs, or pits; as many as 1,370,000 are found on the antennae of a monarch.
 Antennae are extremely sensitive; the feathered antennae of male moths from the Saturniidae, Lasiocampidae, and many other families are so sensitive that they can detect the pheromones of female moths from distances of up to 2 km away.
 Lepidoptera antennae can be angled in many positions.
 They help the insect in locating the scent and can be considered to act as a kind of "olfactory radar".
 In moths, males frequently have antennae which are more feathery than those of the females, for detecting the female pheromones at a distance.
 Since females do not need to detect the males, they have simpler antennae.
 Antennae have also been found to play a role in the time-compensated sun compass orientation in migratory monarch butterflies.